Ratboy

 Ratboy is a 1986 American comedy-drama film directed by and starring Sondra Locke.
 The make-up effects were designed by Rick Baker.
 The film's scenario is at times comic or serious, and one of its peculiarities is that there never is any explanation for Ratboy's origin and existence as a human-rat hybrid.

 Principal photography started on September 6, 1985, and ended by November 1985.
 Ratboy had a troubled production and was both a critical and commercial failure.

 Synopsis

-A former window dresser named Nikki overhears mention of a mysterious "Ratboy" named Eugene while dumpster diving at a dump.
+A former window dresser named Nikki Morrison overhears mention of a mysterious "Ratboy" named Eugene while dumpster diving at a dump.
 After finding and befriending him, Nikki makes several attempts at marketing his uniqueness to the public.
 At the same time, Eugene wishes to avoid public attention.